 In all Maya Angelo wrote and published numerous of her writings, which included her seven autobiographies, articles, short stories, essays, poetry, documentaries, and greeting cards.
 She was indeed a prolific writer.

 In addition, for five decades she is credited with a number of shows in plays, screenplays, movies, and television.
-She would feature at times as as actress, writer, director, producer, singer, performer, script writer, composer of songs, music, and musical scores.
+She would feature at times as an actress, writer, director, producer, singer, performer, scriptwriter, composer of songs, music, and musical scores.

 And in 1973, she got nominated for a Tony Award for her role in ‘Look Away’.
 “Just Give Me a Cool Drink of Water ‘fore I Diiie”, one of her books of poetry, was also nominated for the Pulitzer Prize.

 In 2000, she received the National Medal of Arts.
 And in 2011, she received from President Barack Obama, the Presidential Medal of Freedom.